skarlekar/smart-quora/README.md

 ```
 composer-playground
 ```
-11. Start the REST server & browse through the Swagger UI
+11. Start the REST server & browse through the Swagger UI.
+Note that we have started the REST server using Secure Socket Layer this time.
+Hence, change the protocol from HTTP to HTTPS when browsing the REST Explorer.
 ```
 cd ..
 ./start-rest.sh